Master of Real Estate Development | Admissions, Costs & Financial Aid

 Cost to Attend

 The cost to attend the program varies depending on whether the student is an in-state, out-of-state, or foreign student, and the number of credits carried each semester.
-To determine the cost of attending the program, visit the Graduate College to view the estimated cost of a UA education.
-The required College program fee is an additional $4500 per semester.
-Students pursuing a dual degree are responsible for paying 75% of program fees for each degree program.
+To determine the cost of attending the program, visit the Bursar's Office to view the tuition calculator.
+There is a required college program fee of $4450 per semester.

 Those individuals seeking a certificate will be paying a per credit price and should contact the department for further information.